Laughing Gull Foundation

 - Marjorie Williams Coward, Chair (co-founder, mother of Meg Baesmith)

-- Meg Baesmith, President (co-founder, board president since 2013; graduate of Oberlin College and Harvard Divinity School; 15 years of leadership experience with organizations including Merck Family Fund, Resource Generation, Bolder Giving, The Food Project, and Waltham Fields Community Farm)
+- Meg Baesmith, President (co-founder, board president since 2013; graduate of Oberlin College and Harvard Divinity School; 15 years of leadership experience with organisations including Merck Family Fund, Resource Generation, Bolder Giving, The Food Project, and Waltham Fields Community Farm)

 - Sarah Schwartz Baesmith, Treasurer (co-founder, Meg's wife)